- Human Resources

 Because the summer sessions are compressed, it is imperative that student attendance issues are reported as soon as possible.
 This way, the student's dean may advise the student on how to proceed before it is too late.
-While the Summer Sessions office expects students to attend every class meeting, we do allow instructors to create their own attendance policy.
+While the Summer Sessions team expects students to attend every class meeting, we do allow instructors to create their own attendance policy.
 Whatever your attendance policy is, be sure to document that policy in your syllabus and review it in class on the first day.
-Report any attendance concerns directly to the Summer Sessions office at email@example.com.
+Report any attendance concerns directly to the Summer Sessions team at firstname.lastname@example.org.

 - Classroom Technology

 All Summer Sessions students will receive a grade except for those who audit a class.
 All instructors are expected to provide their students with a grading rubric outlined in their course syllabus.
-If you have any problems with individual students, please report them to us immediately so may work with the student and/or the student’s dean to address the issue is a timely manner.
+If you have any problems with individual students, please report them to us immediately so we may work with the student and/or the student’s dean to address the issue in a timely manner.